With winter drawing to a close it’s nearly that favourite time of year again: Spring Cleaning!

-Clean a Wool Doona
+How to Clean a Wool Doona

 Wool doonas are the type of bed cover you can royally stuff up washing at home.
 Although a gentle cold water wool cycle may do the trick, the cost will not blow you away to have it dry cleaned professionally.
 Often wool blankets will benefit from a day of airing in the sun hung out on the line, a great way to keep it clean between dry cleans.

-Clean a Cotton Doona
+How to Clean a Cotton Doona

 Cotton doonas will clean up a treat in the washing machine and can be hung out the dry on the line.
 If you put cotton in the dryer, you may turn your queen bed doona into one suitable for the dog’s bed so beware.
 Again, the laundromat may be a cost-effective alternative to having large items dry cleaned.

-Clean a Silk blanket
+How to Clean a Silk Blanket

 Oh don’t even go there take it to the cleaners!